respondcreate/django-versatileimagefield/docs/drf_integration.rst

 Django REST Framework Integration
 =================================

-If you've got an API powered by `Tom Christie <https://twitter.com/_tomchristie>`_'s excellent `Django REST Framework <http://www.django-rest-framework.org/>`_ and want to serve images in multiple sizes/renditions ``django-versatileimagefield`` has you covered with it's super easy-to-use (and aptly named) ``VersatileImageFieldSerializer``.
+If you've got an API powered by `Tom Christie <https://twitter.com/_tomchristie>`_'s excellent `Django REST Framework <http://www.django-rest-framework.org/>`_ and want to serve images in multiple sizes/renditions ``django-versatileimagefield`` has you covered with it's  ``VersatileImageFieldSerializer``.

 .. _example-model:

 Example
 -------

-To demonstrate how it works we'll use a very simple model:
+To demonstrate how it works we'll use this simple model:

 .. code-block:: python